dotlang/language/README.md

 Lambda or a function literal is used to specify value for a binding of function type.
 It is very similar to the way you define body of a function binding.
 Lambdas are closures and can capture bindings in the parent function which come before their definition (Example 1).
 They can also capture members of the parent struct, if the code is part of a binding inside a struct.

-You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
+You can use `_` to define a lambda based on an existing function.
 Just make a normal call and replace the lambda inputs with `_` (Example 5).

 If lambda is assigned to a variable, it can invoke itself from inside (Example 6).
-This can be used to implement iteration loops.
+This can be used to implement recursive calls.

 **Examples**